 If a research project involves regular or overnight contact with children, the researchers involved must be safety checked before the relevant child contact takes place.
-See the Flowchart for determining if the VCA applies to a research project.
+See the Flowchart for determining if the CA applies to a research project.

 Where research requires safety checking, researchers must inform their Head of Department and the appropriate University of Otago Human Ethics Committee via the ethics application process.
 In the case of student research, such notifications are the overall responsibility of the student’s supervisor(s).